LLMs Faithfully and Iteratively Compute Answers During CoT: A Systematic Analysis With Multi-step Arithmetics: General settings

 \subsection{CoT-style inference}

-Henceforth, we refer to the part before CoT (explained in~\ref{subsec:input}) as the \textsc{Input} and the CoT-reasoning part as the \textsc{Output} of an instance.
-The \textsc{Output}, as shown in the right part of Table~\ref{table:tasks}, is also a sequence of equations in the same format as the \textsc{Input} and can be split into intermediate steps $z$ and a final answer $y$.
-For example, for the Level 1 instance in Table~\ref{table:tasks} (topmost), $x=$ ``\texttt{A=1+B, B=2},'' $z=$ ``\texttt{A=1+B, B=2, A=1+2, A=},'' and $y=$ ``\texttt{3}.''
-That is, the task is to generate intermediate steps $z$ and derive a final answer $y$ given an \textsc{Input} $x$ and a demonstration of three examples.
-As a sanity check, we confirmed that the target models could follow the expected \textsc{Output} format and solve the tasks with nearly 100\% accuracy in this setting (see \cref{appendix:subsec:performance_of_llms_on_tasks} for more details).
+Given the input described in~\cref{subsec:input}, the model generates CoT $z$ and a final answer $y$.
+Henceforth, we refer to the part before CoT as the \textsc{Input} $x$ and the CoT-reasoning part ($y, z$) as the \textsc{Output} of an instance, as shown in the right part of Table~\ref{table:tasks}.
+For example, for the Level 1 instance in Table~\ref{table:tasks} (topmost), $x=$ ``\texttt{A=1+B, B=2},'' $z=$ ``\texttt{A=1+B, B=2, A=1+2, A=}'', and $y=$ ``\texttt{3}.''
+We demonstrate three examples in the same problem level for the model to inform the problem setting and expected CoT-style reasoning style (Table~\ref{table:tasks}).
+That is, the task is, given a demonstration of three examples, and an \textsc{Input} $x$, to generate intermediate steps $z$ and derive a final answer $y$.
+As a sanity check, we confirmed that the target models could follow the expected \textsc{Output} format and solve the tasks with nearly 100\% accuracy in this setting (\cref{appendix:subsec:performance_of_llms_on_tasks}).